usyless/UsyTrace/README.md

 - Click "Clear Path" to make sure any auto traced line does not mess with your new trace
 - Click "Select Path", then click on your line to trace
 - If you find that it hasn't selected the whole line, you can click on the region it has not selected to try to select more (Adjust settings as a last resort)
-- Made a mistake?
+- Made a mistake or cleared the trace?
 Use the "Undo" button
+- Undone too much?
+Use the "Redo" button
 - Use "Add Point" to add points manually to the trace

 ### Mobile Specifics